 Percentage incidence of travellers’ diarrhoea caused by enterotoxigenic Eschericia coli.

 - Low risk: <8%

 - High risk: 20-90%

-Campylobacter jejuni is more common in Southeast Asia, particularly in Thailand and may be resistant to fluoroquinolones such as Ciprofloxacin.
+Campylobacter jejuni is more common in Southeast Asia, particularly in Thailand.
 Campylobacter infections are also common in Nepal.

 In South and Southeast Asia, Shigella and Salmonella are also important contributors for traveller’s diarrhoea cases.
 Vibrio parahaemolyticus has been isolated particularly in travellers to Southeast Asia.
 Vibrio cholerae is a rare causative agent, limited mostly to aid workers visiting areas affected by cholera epidemics.

 Among parasites, Giardia intestinalis is an important cause of diarrhoea in travellers to the mountainous regions of North America and to St. Petersburg, Russia, but has also been isolated from other parts of the globe.
 The most well-known risk areas for Cyclospora infections are in Nepal, Peru, Haiti, and Guatemala.